apache/spark/docs/ml-guide.md

 TrainValidationSplit trainValidationSplit = new TrainValidationSplit() .setEstimator(lr)
   .setEvaluator(new RegressionEvaluator())
-  .setEstimatorParamMaps(paramGrid);
+  .setEstimatorParamMaps(paramGrid)

-// 80% of the data will be used for training and the remaining 20% for validation. trainValidationSplit.setTrainRatio(0.8);
+  // 80% of the data will be used for training and the remaining 20% for validation.
+  .setTrainRatio(0.8);

 // Run train validation split, and choose the best set of parameters.
 TrainValidationSplitModel model = trainValidationSplit.fit(training);